-The Resource Productivity and Recovery Authority (RPRA) is a regulator mandated by the Ontario government to:

-- 1. Support the transition to a circular economy by winding up and transitioning legacy waste diversion programs under the Waste Diversion Transition Act, 2016 (WDTA) and implementing the new producer responsibility framework under the Resource Recovery and Circular Economy Act, 2016 (RRCEA) - Provide digital registration and reporting services (referred to as "registries" in RPRA communications) for the province's Excess Soil and Hazardous Waste programs under the Environmental Protection Act (EPA), as directed by the Minister

-As an administrative authority of the Government of Ontario, RPRA does not receive any government funding and funds its operations through fees charged to regulated parties on a cost-recovery basis.

-This proposal is provided for information and to obtain feedback on proposed 2023 fees for RPRA's RRCEA programs (Tires, Batteries, ITT/AV, Lighting, Hazardous and Special Products, Blue Box, and Lighting) and the Excess Soil Program.

-The proposal for 2023 fees for the Hazardous Waste Program (HWP) Registry will be posted for feedback in early October.

-Fees are being proposed in advance of the calendar year in which they will apply.
-RPRA's 2023 budget, on which 2023 fees are based, has already been finalized as part of RPRA 2023 Business Plan.
-The plan will be submitted to the Minister on October 1 and published on RPRA's website promptly thereafter.
+- The Resource Productivity and Recovery Authority (RPRA) is a regulator mandated by the Ontario government to: - 1.
+Support the transition to a circular economy by winding up and transitioning legacy waste diversion programs under the Waste Diversion Transition Act, 2016 (WDTA) and implementing the new producer responsibility framework under the Resource Recovery and Circular Economy Act, 2016 (RRCEA) - 2.
+Provide digital registration and reporting services (referred to as "registries" in RPRA communications) for the province's Excess Soil and Hazardous Waste programs under the Environmental Protection Act (EPA), as directed by the Minister - As an administrative authority of the Government of Ontario, RPRA does not receive any government funding and funds its operations through fees charged to regulated parties on a cost-recovery basis. - This proposal is provided for information and to obtain feedback on proposed 2023 fees for users of the Excess Soil Registry - Proposed 2023 fees for all of RPRA's RRCEA programs (Tires, Batteries, ITT/AV, Hazardous and Special Products, Blue Box, and Lighting) and the Excess Soil Registry were posted for information and feedback on September 26.
+Proposed 2023 fees for users of the Hazardous Waste Program (HWP) Registry were posted on October 6. - Fees are being proposed in advance of the calendar year in which they will apply.
+RPRA's 2023 budget, on which 2023 fees are based, has already been finalized as part of RPRA 2023 Business Plan, which can be found on RPRA's website.

-Background
+Background on cost recovery

 - The RRCEA and WDTA allow RPRA to set and collect fees to recover its costs.
 Fee revenues come from three sources: - 1.
-Annual fees to obligated parties required to register and report to RPRA under RRCEA regulations.
+Annual fees from obligated parties required to register and report to RPRA under RRCEA regulations.
 RRCEA program fees cover RPRA's costs to develop and operate registry systems, carry out compliance and enforcement activities related to the RRCEA regulations, and provide support to registrants in complying with their regulatory obligations. - 2.
-Transaction fees to parties obligated to register and report through RPRA's Excess Soil and Hazardous Waste registries.
+Transaction fees from parties obligated to register and report through RPRA's Excess Soil and Hazardous Waste registries.
 These fees cover RPRA's cost to build and operate registry systems for programs under the EPA and provide support to users on an ongoing basis.
 The Ministry of the Environment, Conservation and Parks is responsible for compliance activities related to these EPA programs. - 3.
 Monthly cost recovery charges to industry funding organizations (IFOs) and industry stewardship organizations (ISOs) under the WDTA.
-WDTA monthly charges cover RPRA's costs to oversee the operation of legacy waste diverse programs, IFOs and ISO's, and their wind-up. - RPRA engaged Optimus SBR to conduct a third-party review of its fees in fall 2021 to identify any enhancements to reflect best practices in fee setting.
-The review was completed before 2022 RRCEA Program Fees were set.
-Read Optimus SBR's Executive Summary of their review of RPRA's Cost Allocation Methodology and Fee-Setting Model.
+WDTA monthly charges cover RPRA's costs to oversee the operation of legacy waste diversion programs, IFOs and ISO's, and the wind-up of IFOs. - RPRA engaged the management consulting firm Optimus SBR to conduct a third-party review of its fees in fall 2021 to identify any enhancements to reflect best practices in fee setting.
+The review was completed before 2022 RRCEA Program Fees were set. - The review concluded that RPRA's cost allocation methodology and fee model were reasonable and consistent with RPRA's fee-setting principles (found in the General Fee-Setting Policy).
+The review also concluded that RPRA's fee-setting principles were consistent with best practices. - Optimus SBR's Executive Summary of their review of RPRA's Cost Allocation Methodology and Fee-Setting Model.